theo0x0/nodpi/README.md

 # No DPI
-Uses simple SSL and TCP fragmentation to avoid DPI.
+Uses simple SSL and TCP fragmentation and fake packets to avoid DPI.
 No system privileges needed.

 Currently works in Russia.